 During the workshop efforts were made to pinpoint where and how Asheninka political organisations needed to approach the Peruvian Ministries of Culture and Education in order to push for change.
 Letters were also drafted by them as well as the academics present.

 The presentation of these letters and the concerted support fomented by our workshop led to a surprisingly quick response from the relevant Peruvian ministries.
 Within a few months the official process of ‘standardisation’ of the language was started and within two years, in April 2019, Asheninka gained official recognition.

 As a direct result of this official recognition, Asheninka children are now being taught and provided with educational materials in their own language, while healthcare is also being made more accessible.
-I have been continuing to support the production of further educational materials, most recently through a HEIF grant to cover the printing and distribution costs of the book Guía teórica del idioma Ashéninka (Theoretical Grammar Guide of the Asheninka Language).
+I have been continuing to support the production of further educational materials.
+In 2023 this occurred through a HEIF grant to cover the printing and distribution costs of the book Guía teórica del idioma Ashéninka (Theoretical Grammar Guide of the Asheninka Language).